keton/chihuahua/README.md

 * `--runtime <OpenVR|OpenXR>` - override runtime autodetection, useful if process fails.
 `OpenVR` requires SteamVR to be installed.
 `OpenXR` requires OpenXR runtime to be set correctly in your HMD software (probably it is unless you have multiple HMDs/VR streaming apps).
+* `--uevr-build <Nightly|Release>` - override UEVR version for auto updater.
+Release builds are used by default.
+Nightly builds may be less stable but contain the latest features.

 ### Game launch shortcut